 7) Failure to Comply with Electronic Tax System

-There are various specified penalties for failure to comply with electronic tax system.
+There are various specified penalties for failure to comply with the electronic tax system.
 The following are the penalties where a person fails to:

 a) Submit a tax return electronically.